Bookings vs. recognized revenue – what’s the difference

 In the early days of running a tour or attraction, operators might rely on basic spreadsheets or manual tracking methods.
 These can work initially but tend to become unwieldy as the business grows.
 As more bookings come in and revenue streams diversify, the complexity of tracking these metrics accurately increases.
 This growth phase is where many operators begin to encounter mistakes.

-By understanding and addressing these common mistakes, you can gain a clearer picture of your business’s balance sheet, improve financial performance, and make more informed decisions for future revenue growth.
+This can help you gain a clearer picture of your business’s balance sheet, improve financial performance, and make more informed decisions for future revenue growth.

 In summary, your recognized revenue, also known as earned revenue, is the money that flows into your business after you deliver the service your guests have paid for.
-Until then, any payment that has been upfront is considered deferred revenue.
+Until then, any payment made upfront is considered deferred revenue.
+Understanding the difference isn’t just accounting trivia — it’s essential to your business’s financial health.